vanallenlab/moalmanac-db/docs/sop.md

 You can stay up to date on FDA approvals by visiting or subscribing to:
 - [FDA press announcements](https://www.fda.gov/news-events/fda-newsroom/press-announcements)
-- [FDA Hematology/Oncology (Cancer) Approvals & Safety Notifications](https://www.fda.gov/drugs/resources-information-approved-drugs/hematologyoncology-cancer-approvals-safety-notifications), a summary list of all approvals by year.
+- [FDA Hematology/Oncology (Cancer) Approvals & Safety Notifications](https://www.fda.gov/drugs/resources-information-approved-drugs/hematologyoncology-cancer-approvals-safety-notifications), a summary list of all approvals by date.
 - [FDA Oncology on Twitter (@FDAOncology)](https://twitter.com/FDAOncology)

 ###### Fields